How emsquiz.com Works

 Instead of reviewing flashcards on a fixed schedule, FSRS predicts exactly when you are about to forget a card and schedules it just before that moment.
 The target is 90% retention — meaning at any given review, you have a 90% chance of remembering the card correctly.

 Each card tracks two values: stability (how many days until you forget) and difficulty (how hard the card is to retain).
-Your ratings — Again, Hard, Good, Easy — update both values after every review, personalizing the schedule to your memory.
+Your ratings — Forgot, Hard, Got it, Easy — update both values after every review, personalizing the schedule to your memory.

 Unlike Anki, you don't need to install anything or manage decks manually.
 FSRS runs automatically inside emsquiz.com on every flashcard you've seen.